shuklapiyush470/shuklapiyush470/README.md

 - 👋 Hi, I’m @shuklapiyush470
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning django and flask
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open source projects.

 <!---
 shuklapiyush470/shuklapiyush470 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.